-Complainant's School and Class/Job Title: Address: Email Address: Phone Number(s): Name(s) of Parent/Legal Guardian (if applicable): Address: Email Address: Phone Number(s): Nature or Complaint: This may include but is not limited to incidents of discriminatory and sexual harassment, retaliation, sexual misconduct/assault and bullying.
-Email Address:Phone Number(s): Name(s) of Parent/Legal Guardian (if applicable): Address:Phone Number(s): Email Address:Phone Number(s): Nature or Complaint: This may include but is not limited to incidents of discriminatory and sexual harassment, retaliation, sexual misconduct/assault and bullying.
-Email Address:Phone Number(s): Name(s) of Parent/Legal Guardian (if applicable): Address:Phone Number(s): Email Address:Phone Number(s): Nature or Complaint: This may include but is not limited to incidents of discriminatory and sexual harassment, retaliation, sexual misconduct/assault and bullying.
-Address:Phone Number(s): Nature or Complaint: This may include but is not limited to incidents of discriminatory and sexual harassment, retaliation, sexual misconduct/assault and bullying.
-Phone Number(s): Nature or Complaint: This may include but is not limited to incidents of discriminatory and sexual harassment, retaliation, sexual misconduct/assault and bullying.
-Nature or Complaint: This may include but is not limited to incidents of discriminatory and sexual harassment, retaliation, sexual misconduct/assault and bullying. harassment, retaliation, sexual misconduct/assault and bullying.
-Dates of Alleged Incident(s): Names of the person(s) you are reporting: Please describe in detail the incidents of alleged misconduct; including where and when the incidents occurred.
+Name of Complainant:

+Complainant's School and Class/Job Title:

+Address:

+Email Address: Phone Number(s):

+Name(s) of Parent/Legal Guardian (if applic able):

+Address:

+Email Address: Phone Number(s):

+Nature or Complaint: This may include but is harassment, retaliation, sexual misconduct/a s not limited to incidents of discriminatory and sexual ssault and bullying.

+Dates of Alleged Incident(s):

+Names of the person(s) you are reporting:

+Please describe in detail the incidents of alleged misconduct; including where and when the incidents occurred.
 Please name any witnesses that may have information regarding the alleged misconduct.
 Attach additional pages if necessary.

 Please describe any past incidents that may be related to this complaint.
 Attach additional page(s) if needed.

-I certify that the information provided in this report is true, correct and complete to the best of my knowledge.
-Signature of ComplainantDate Complaint Received By:Date
+I certify that the information provided in this knowledge. s report is true, correct and complete to the best of my

+Signature of Complainant Date

+Complaint Received By: Date ance Officer

-2018-2019 Parent Sign Off Form
+2019-2020 Parent Sign Off Form